Taylor Swift Is A Major LGBT Icon [Opinion]

 Manipulative, Shady and Narcissistic

 Taylor Swift is not nice.
-She is manipulative (she allegedly lied about her rise to stardom), passive aggressive (see all her shade towards Katy Perry), and narcissistic (even she makes fun of this in her latest video).
+She is manipulative (she allegedly lied about her rise to stardom), passive-aggressive (see all her shade towards Katy Perry), and narcissistic (even she makes fun of this in her latest video).
 These are all qualities that are seen as positive qualities from men but make women appear as witches.
 The LGBT community recognizes the hypocrisy and has often elevated perceived villains (see Joan Crawford, Madonna, Cher, Sharon Stone) to icon status.
 And now, Taylor Swift has been added to the list.

 You are Free to Disagree